 Innovation, effectiveness, digital transformation.
-These are the terms we often associate with Industry 4.0 (or 4th Industrial Revolution).
+These are the terms we often associate with Industry 4.0 sector (or 4th Industrial Revolution).
 What about responsiveness?
 Does it also deserve a place among buzzwords that fill feeds across social media?
 Definitely, because the smart machine, the smart product and the augmented operator are the building blocks that will not support themselves.

-Industry 4.0 covers four aspects considered by researchers as fundamental in the process of making new revision of the term ‘industry’ itself.
+Industry 4.0 sector covers four aspects considered by researchers as fundamental in the process of making a new revision of the term ‘industry’ itself.
 Factories become connected and exchange information automatically.
 They also include fresh means of managing production, organizing product design, planning, engineering and services in a new way, allowing for these elements to become simulated and modular, effectively stitching them end-to-end in the final stage of the process.
-Business now includes not only companies, factories, resources, suppliers and logistics, but also customers and the philosophy of keeping them all aligned – not with a business goal, but with the customers’ needs.
+The business now includes not only companies, factories, resources, suppliers and logistics, but also customers and the philosophy of keeping them all aligned – not with a business goal, but with the customers’ needs.
 It’s also about optimization processes and the art of making maximum profit for all involved by using limited shared resources and maintaining self-regulating configuration based on the need at hand.
-Products are now embedded with identifiable components, processors and sensors that aid customers with information and guidance, at the same time sending feedback and data back to the manufacturer. **Customers **are slowly being armed with not only enhanced product information capabilities but also various order options and guidance on utilization.
+Products are now embedded with identifiable components, processors and sensors that aid customers with information and guidance, at the same time sending feedback and data back to the manufacturer.
+Customers are slowly being armed with not only enhanced product information capabilities but also various order options and guidance on utilization.

 When I was attending primary school (and it was in the ‘90s) teachers told us the global economy was all about shifting from manufacturing to services.
-We see it in a form of expanding philosophy turning products into payed subscriptions, for instance.
+We see it in a form of expanding philosophy turning products into paid subscriptions, for instance.
 Nowadays the tide is shifting and manufacturing is raising yet again.
 About 17% of European GDP comes from modern manufacturing, which creates approximately 32 million jobs across the continent (1).
 How many of the people employed in factories create value instead of products?
 How many of them are more effective because of the tools they work with on a daily basis?

-Industry 4.0 can be described by three paradigms: the smart machine, the smart product and the augmented operator.
-The first one can be described as an environment where a traditional production hierarchy is replaced by a decentralized self-organization, realized by Cyber Physical Systems (CPS).
-The second changes the role of the product – giving it opportunity to not only store data but also to ask for required resources, making it an active part of the manufacturing system.
+Industry 4.0 sector can be described by three paradigms: the smart machine, the smart product and the augmented operator.
+The first one can be described as an environment where a traditional production hierarchy is replaced by decentralized self-organization, realized by Cyber-Physical Systems (CPS).
+The second changes the role of the product – giving it the opportunity to not only store data but also to ask for required resources, making it an active part of the manufacturing system.
 Finally the worker – the most flexible and adaptive part of the whole puzzle.
 He or she has to not only monitor but also decide on processes and production limits.
 He or she also has to establish the baseline for quality control.
 This is not being done alone, though.
 He or she has the support of the mobile, context-sensitive user interfaces and user-focused assistance systems (2).